-An immunocompromised host is a patient with
+An immunocompromised host is a patient with defects in host defenses that predispose to infection.
 Risk factors include:

 - 1. Neutropenia.

 - 2. Immune system defects (from disease or immunosuppressive drug therapy).

 - 3. Compromise of natural host defenses.

 - 4. Environmental contamination.

 - 5. Changes in the normal flora of the host.